Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [x] Solve bug of `PATH` addition in shell features. (it works, but it appends the export many times)
 - [x] To add more useful directory path variables in common_data.sh
 - [x] Make sure USR_BIN_FOLDER is present in any user roll
-- [ ] Create file and directory structure to add features to `.bashrc` without actually writing anything on it by using the wrapper in `.bash_functions`
+- [x] Create file and directory structure to add features to `.bashrc` without actually writing anything on it by using the wrapper in `.bash_functions`
 - [ ] Name refactor of functions to make it coincide with what command is being thrown in order to determine if it is installed using which
-- [ ] Change environment variables from .bash_profile or .profile and declare variables like DESK, GIT, etc
+- [ ] Add aliases topycharm, clion, etc
 - [ ] Installations must be done by argument order apparition (add another column to installation_data to sort an integer that determines the order)
 - [ ] Create high-level wrappers for a set of features, such as "minimal", "custom", "" etc.
 - [ ] Split multifeatures in one function into different functions